pydantic/pydantic/docs/blog/pydantic-v2.md

 ## Changes to custom field types :neutral_face:

 Since the core structure of validators has changed from "a list of validators to call one after another" to "a tree of validators which call each other", the [`__get_validators__`](https://pydantic-docs.helpmanual.io/usage/types/#classes-with-__get_validators__) way of defining custom field types no longer makes sense.

-Instead we'll look for the attribute `__pydantic_schema__` which must be a pydantic-core compliant schema for validating data to this field type (the `function` item can be a string, if so a function of that name will be taken from the class, see `'validate'` below).
+Instead, we'll look for the attribute `__pydantic_schema__` which must be a pydantic-core compliant schema for validating data to this field type (the `function` item can be a string, if so a function of that name will be taken from the class, see `'validate'` below).